Guide to the WXDU Records, 1963-2013

-Collection contains materials pertaining to FCC matters including correspondence, employment reports, insurance policies, license applications and renewal, public service announcements, program guides, and other materials concerning the operation of the station.
-Other materials include a DJ Handbook, April 2000, list of board members, announcements, flyers, and clippings.
-Materials span the dates of 1977-2001.
+Collection contains materials pertaining to FCC matters including correspondence, playlists, Music Forums notebooks containing comments by DJs and staff on station happenings, DJ manuals, event flyers and publicity, employment reports, insurance policies, license applications and renewal, public service announcements, program guides, board member and staff lists, clippings, and other materials concerning the operation of the station.

 Copyright for Official University records is held by Duke University; all other copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.